 - cow's milk

-- tree nuts (almonds, Brazil nuts, cashew nuts, coconut, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios and walnuts)
+- tree nuts (almonds, Brazil nuts, cashew nuts, hazelnuts, macadamia nuts, pecans, pine nuts, pistachios and walnuts)

 - sesame seeds